We received inquiry and someone will shortly be in contact with you.

 A TYPICAL DAY

-We use the whale watching boats such us research platforms.
-During our research we use three trips.
+We use the whale watching boats such as research platforms.
+During our research, we use three trips.

 1. Trip from Puerto Lopez to La Plata Island, once at the pier (between 9 am – 5 pm).
 Isla de La Plata boat.